-Nestled in the heart of Arizona’s Valley of the Sun, Phoenix is the USA’s fifth-most populous city.
-With a metro area that covers both Maricopa and Pinal counties, Phoenix is fast becoming a city of transplants with people relocating from all over the USA and beyond.
+Situated in the heart of Arizona’s Valley of the Sun, Phoenix is the USA’s fifth-most populous city.
 The city is now home to a diverse mix of cultures as Californians, Midwesterners, East-Coasters and expats make up a massive proportion of Phoenix’s population.
-Why, one might ask, have so many people made the deliberate choice to relocate to what was once a rural outpost in the Sonoran desert?
-The reasons are wide and varied.

 One significant downside for prospective residents moving from cities such as San Francisco, New York, Boston or Chicago is likely to be the limited nature of Phoenix’s public transport network.
 While some areas and suburbs are themselves fairly walkable, on the whole having a car is going to make life infinitely easier for new residents.